-PAGES (Past Global Changes) supports research aimed at understanding the Earth’s past environment in order to make predictions for the future.
+PAGES (Past Global Changes) supports research which aims to understand the Earth’s past environment in order to obtain better predictions of future climate and environment, and inform strategies for sustainability.
 We encourage international and interdisciplinary collaborations and seek to promote the involvement of scientists from developing countries in the global paleo-community discourse.

-PAGES scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales—Pleistocene, Holocene, last millennium and the recent past.
+PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - from the Pliocene to the recent past.

 Over 5,500 scientists from more than 125 countries currently subscribe to PAGES.
 We encourage all interested scientists to get involved and contribute to our initiatives, participate in the workshops we support, and publish PAGES-relevant products.
 PAGES also organizes travel stipends for Guest Scientists.

 Our science structure (the triangle in the middle of the circle) defines the scientific scope of our activities and addresses the key components of the Earth system through the themes climate, environment, and humans.

 PAGES itself is not a research institution.
 Research activities are not prescribed by PAGES committees nor by the International Project Office (IPO).
 Rather, we maintain the required flexibility in our budget and structure to respond to 'bottom-up' initiatives that arise from the community.